 An optimized checkout leads to more completed orders

-Much like everything else in eCommerce, not every default setting or best practice will be right for every store.
-If you have certain products, or even specific shipping methods, you’ll need to optimize your checkout for best results.
+Much like everything else in eCommerce, not every default setting will be right for every store.
+It’s important that you optimize your checkout page based on your products, business, and audience for the best possible results.